-There will be two midterms on Sat Oct 14 and Sat Nov 18.
+There will be two midterms on Sat Oct 19 and Sat Nov 16.
 Both midterms will run from 2:00pm with a benchmark length of 90 minutes.
 Their locations will be announced.
 Each will be worth 10%.
 One midterm score will be replaced by the final exam score if that results in a higher overall score.
 This means that if you miss one midterm because of illness it is replaced by the final exam.
 If you miss a midterm because of illness you will need to contact us promptly.

-Exceptional Cases: Students who fail to write both midterms will write a midterm worth 10% on Dec 2 at 10:00am.
+Exceptional Cases: Students who do not write either midterms will write a midterm worth 10% on Dec 5 at 10:00am.